semuconsulting/PyMandel/README.md

 ### Performance Optimisations

-The application makes use of [Numba](http://numba.pydata.org/) just in time (jit) compilation, caching and parallelisation techniques, in conjunction with Numpy image arrays, to dramatically improve calculation and rendering times relative to standard Python.
+The application makes use of [Numba](http://numba.pydata.org/) just in time (jit) compilation, caching and parallelisation techniques, in conjunction with Numpy image arrays, to dramatically improve calculation and rendering times relative to standard Python, particularly on multi-core CPUs.

+**NB:**

+1. Numba is still officially in Beta.
+1. Numba does not currently support ARM platforms.
-**NB:** The very first time the program is used after installation, jit compilation and caching will delay the first plot by a couple of seconds, but thereafter the rendering should start instantly.
+1. The very first time the program is used after installation, jit compilation and caching will delay the first plot by a couple of seconds, but thereafter the rendering should start instantly.

-If desired, the application can be run as a pure Python3 application *without* Numba optimisation by simply removing the Numba `@jit()` decorators in the `mandelprot.py` module.
+If desired, the application can be run as a pure Python3 application *without* Numba optimisation by simply removing the Numba `@jit()` decorators in the `mandelprot.py` module, in which case it will run on *any* platform that supports a Python 3 interpreter.
 Rendering times will, however, be several orders of magnitude slower.

 ## How To Use